The 44th GST Council Meeting took place on the 12th of June 2021 in New Delhi, India.

 The anticipated positive outcomes of the GST rate adjustments include:

-The lowered GST rate on Rab/Liquid jaggery was poised to enhance profitability in jaggery production, consequently increasing farmers’ income.
+The lowered GST rate on Rab/Liquid jaggery aimed to enhance profitability in jaggery production, consequently increasing farmers’ income.

-Reduced GST rates on Rab/Liquid jaggery and pencil sharpeners are expected to drive down product prices, enhancing affordability for consumers.
+The Council reduced GST rates on Rab/Liquid jaggery and pencil sharpeners to drive down product prices, making them more affordable for consumers.

 The diminished GST rate on pencil sharpeners was likely to reduce stationery supply costs for educational institutions.